mickcrosse/mTRF-Toolbox/README.md

 - [License](#license)

 ## Installation
-Download and unzip mTRF-Toolbox to a local directory and in the MATLAB/GNU Octave command prompt enter:
+Download and unzip mTRF-Toolbox to a local directory, then in the MATLAB/GNU Octave command prompt enter:
 ```
 addpath 'directory/mTRF-Toolbox-master'
 savepath